Sorry, you need to enable JavaScript to visit this website.

 WorkLife Programs

-The IRS offers a wealth of workplace flexibilities and work-life programs to help you balance career and home.
+The IRS offers a steady work schedule, alongside a wealth of federal benefits, workplace flexibilities and work-life programs that go above and beyond those in the private sector to help you balance career and home.
 Some of the many programs available to you include:

 Alternative Work Schedules (AWS) Program